deprecate/sublime-init/README.md

 If the chosen template has a `.sublime-project` file in the top level, that file will be copied over and processed like any other file in the template.
 However, if this does not exist, a default `.sublime-project` file will be created using the `project_name` token as its base name.

-### Ignored Files
+## FAQ

+## What are the limitations of the current plugin?

+Sublime Yeoman currently ships with samples static templates for a number of different types of projects.
+These templates are the output of the corresponding Yeoman generators, however we eventually intend on shelling out to the `yo` binary to provide access to all Yeoman community generators.

+### How do you ignore files?

-Obviously, you don't want to try to do token replacement in binary files.
+You don't want to try to do token replacement in binary files.
 The plug-in has a long list of file types that it will ignore when doing token replacement.
 You can always add your own if any files in your templates cause a problem.
-The list is contained in the `yeoman.sublime.sublime-settings` file.
+The list is contained in the `yeoman.sublime-settings` file.
 Note, these files _will_ be copied into the project.
 They will just not be parsed for tokens.